NiamhG42/GameTools-Final-Project/README.md

 * Cave walls and floor are inactive when not racing through them

-* Placed Start/Finish Line and teleporters where they should be
+* Placed Start/Finish Line, "PointsBoosters" and teleporters where they should be